Knocking Love

 Until all hope’s desire lies burned in flame.

-For who to judge in spite, what souls may bare?
+Yet who shall judge what naked souls lay bare?

-The rest, perhaps these ardent lines may move.
+The doubtful yet these ardent lines may move.

 © Loubert S Suddaby.
 All Rights Reserved.